 The trail works by utilising contactless QR codes, without the need for families to download or sign up to anything.
 10 jolly window characters, all specially created for the trail have been placed around Cheltenham town centre for families to hunt down.
 There is no need to actually go inside the venues.

 The Christmas Spirit Trail revolves around a magical story that includes Albert Claus, the less famous brother of Father Christmas.
 His job is to maintain the Spirit of Christmas by spreading joy bubbles on Christmas day, but he’s gone missing!
 By visiting the trail stops and speaking to each of the cheerful ‘Spirits of Christmas’, players will learn what has happened to Albert and, finally, be able to solve the mystery, save him and read the conclusion with the free e-book at the end.

-When families in Cheltenham scan each character’s unique QR code the character will burst to life with an animation on their smartphone and they’ll learn their names, stories and gather clues.
+When families in Cheltenham scan each character’s unique QR code the character will burst to life with an animation on their smartphone and they’ll learn their names, stories and gather clues, with the opportunity to also take and share selfies with the character.
 Younger children will enjoy spotting the colourful characters in shop windows and older kids, and grown-up ones, will engage by hearing the stories.

 Stay up to dates with the Facebook Event here.

 To find out more about the trail, visit the website: www.christmasspirittrail.com